 - access to Belle Isle via the Belle Isle Pedestrian Bridge

 - Tredegar St. put-in

 - Pipeline (or Trestle) Trail with views of heron rookery

 - Great Shiplock Park/Chapel Island

 For more information on many areas of the park, go to Getting There.

 Belle Isle suspension bridge provides pedestrian and bike access to one of the most popular areas of the James River Park System.

 Did you know?

-The James River Park System is the most heavily visited park in Richmond, receiving well over 500,000 visitors a year – most of whom are not city residents.
+The James River Park System is the most heavily visited park in Richmond, receiving well over ONE MILLION visitors a year – most of whom are not city residents.
 Yet, this watery and woodsy gem of a public park is funded solely by the City of Richmond.